kietbui/00_prj_vr_docs/docs/source/configuration/Schlarge.rst

    * - AUTOLOCK
      - Description
    * - ON
-     - Send Binary and Basic Set Report
+     - It will automatically lock the door
    * - OFF
-     - Send Binary Report
+     - It will NOT automatically lock the door

 ..
 .. list-table::